BillJr99/Ursinus-CS374-Spring2021/_pages/Activities/activity-paradigms.md

       questions:
         - "What is a statement in Scheme?"
         - "What shared variables exist in this program?"
-        - What are some potential advantages of Functional Programming as a paradigm?"
+        - "What are some potential advantages of Functional Programming as a paradigm?"
     - model: |
         <script type="syntaxhighlighter" class="brush: plain"><![CDATA[
            course(CS173).